tvtp11052002/tvtp11052002/README.md

 ## Experience
-- 2024 (now) RegentAI Solutions: Intern in RegentAI Solutions (updating...)
+- 2024-2025 RegentAI Solutions:
+    + 2024: Intern at RegentAI Solutions
+    + 2025: Backend Python/AWS

-- 2024 BrycenVietNam: Intern in AI R&D - Reasearching and Development for OCR (2 months)
+- 2024 BrycenVietNam: Intern at AI R&D - Reasearching and Development for OCR (2 months)

-- 2022 3S Hue Intersoft: Intern in designing website operating systems - Designing a job search website system for students (2 months)
+- 2022 3S Hue Intersoft: Intern at designing website operating systems - Designing a job search website system for students (2 months)

 - 2021 Science and Technology Innovation Contest: Designing smart lighting system in Hue - Developing IOT systems on the basis of Firebase and Thingspeak